-levels, meaning that they are entirely separate qualifications, examining different skills and different material to the two year A levels.
+At Emanuel we do not offer the option of AS levels.
+AS qualifications still exist, but they have been decoupled from A levels, meaning that they are entirely separate qualifications, examining different skills and different material to the two year A levels.
 An AS qualification does not contribute in any way to an A level grade.

-Almost all sixth form students at Emanuel will sit three full A levels, examined at the end of Upper Sixth, and will complete an EPQ in Lower Sixth, which they submit at the start of Upper Sixth.
+Almost all sixth form students at Emanuel will sit three full A levels, examined at the end of Upper Sixth, and will complete an EPQ in Lower Sixth.